 Our approach to empowerment involves collaborating with community partners, leveraging their expertise, and connecting this expertise to meet the needs of individuals.
 Following are examples of our approach in action.

 Campaign for Grade-Level Reading through a 2Gen Lens

-Only 70% of Sarasota County’s third graders are reading at grade level – most of whom from vulnerable families.
+30% of Sarasota County’s third graders are not reading at grade level – most of whom come from vulnerable families.
 Without proficient reading skills, a child’s chances of graduating from high school or having a successful career decrease sharply.
-The Campaign for Grade-Level Reading is a call-to-action to reverse this trend by mobilizing individuals, nonprofits, government agencies and local foundations in our community.
-Since 2014, the Community Foundation has spearheaded this collaborative initiate to achieve and sustain grade level reading proficiency.
+The Campaign for Grade-Level Reading is a nationwide call-to-action to reverse this trend by mobilizing individuals, nonprofits, government agencies and local foundations within communities to address this challenge.
+Since 2014, the Community Foundation has spearheaded a collaborative initiative in Sarasota County to achieve and sustain grade level reading proficiency.
 Our approach to grade level reading, incorporates the 2Gen philosophy so that not only are children empowered to achieve their reading goals but also the whole family is empowered to realize greater success.